 Alcohol is one of the important ingredients in DNA extraction.
 It is used in precipitation, washing and storing DNA.
-Maniatis and Sambrook’s DNA extraction using alcohol method is one of the popular methods of DNA extraction till date.
+Maniatis and Sambrook’s DNA extraction using the alcohol method is one of the popular methods of DNA extraction to date.

 Read further on DNA extraction: Different types of DNA extraction methods

 Alcohol along with the salt, precipitate DNA into a solid form.
 Sodium acetate, sodium chloride and ammonium chloride are most routinely used salts in DNA extraction.

 A precipitated DNA appears as like a threat of cotton inside the tube which is results from the chemical reaction between DNA, salt and alcohol.
 Commonly used alcohols for precipitation are ethanol, isopropanol and methanol.

 Read more on the DNA precipitation: A Quick Guide On DNA Precipitation And DNA Precipitation Protocol

 Ethanol is widely applicable for precipitation and washing of DNA, while methanol is not a good choice, but it can work if we have no other option.

 Role of alcohol in DNA extraction